pavedroad-io/roadctl/ROADMAP.md

 We use the [Roadmap Milestones](https://github.com/pavedroad-io/pavedroad/milestones) feature in Github so look there for the most up-to-date and issue plan.

-## Initial Planning for PavedRoad Release 1.0
+## Initial Planning for PavedRoad Release 5.0
+Support for go workerPool with abstract scheduler and jobs using goroutines Support for datamgr for persisting content into a database using JSON blobs Integrations for SonarCloud, and FOSSA

 ## Future Improvements
+Flexible logging with support for Kafka and Cloud Events Open tracing support